weijie01011/FluentFiles/README.md

 # FluentFiles
-A modern take on the Windows File Explorer using Fluent design.
+A modern take on the Windows File Explorer using Fluent design (Work in progress).